But have we really been doing it wrong for 60 years?

 In essence, the issue is all about how best to take the pill, and why, after all these years, this advice has changed.

-It also relates only to monophasic pills, and not to everyday ED pills.
+It also relates only to monophasic pills, and not to the everyday ED pills.

-This scenario relates only to the Combined Pill – which contains both hormones oestrogen and progesterone, and not to the Progesterone-only pill (POP) which is and has always been, taken every day, without any 7-day break.
+This scenario relates only to the Combined Pill – which contains both hormones oestrogen and progestogen, and not to the Progestogen-only pill (POP) which is, and has always been, taken every day, without any 7-day break.

 The history of pill taking